heuerleon/osu-backup/README.md

 ### Creating a backup

-Under the tab "Export", select what parts of your personal osu! files you want to back up.
+Under the tab "Export", select what parts of your personal osu files you want to back up.
 Then click "Export" and wait until it says that it has finished.
-Your backup will then be ready under the path specified in the popup dialogue.
+Your backup will then be ready under the path shown in the popup dialogue.

 This file can now be transferred to any storage device or cloud storage.